top of page

 Intended Use

 The EMOTERS was designed to be used both as a reflection tool for professional development and as an assessment tool for research.
-Ratings can be made following either live or video-based observations of preschool classrooms (rooms serving children ages three- to five-years old).
+Ratings can be made following either live or video-based observations of preschool classrooms (rooms serving children ages three- to five years old).
 The instrument was iteratively developed to support reliable scoring across numerous coders from different backgrounds and valid inferences into teachers practices and children’s classroom experiences.
-At the same time, as with all observational rating tools, raters are expected to vary to some degree in their scores and validity evidence is continually accumulating.
-We encourage users to follow sound measurement practice and examine reliability and validity in their local context.
+At the same time, as with all observational rating tools, raters are expected to vary to some degree in their scores, and validity evidence is continually accumulating.
+We encourage users to follow sound measurement practices and examine reliability and validity in their local context.
 We also emphasize that the EMOTERS was not designed to be used for high-stakes accountability monitoring or decision making.

 Want to Learn More?